How to take CBD oil

 To take CBD oil sublingually, place the required amount under the tongue and hold it there for a minute or two before swallowing.

-There are many good brands of CBD oil on the market but – until better regulation comes in – there are also some to avoid.
+There are many good brands on the market but – until better regulation comes in – there are also some to avoid.

 A recent study by the Centre for Medical Cannabis called the best products “very high quality and… good options for today’s consumers” but found that many contained far less CBD than claimed on their labels, or illegal amounts of THC, the psychoactive ingredient in cannabis.